open-gamma-ray-astro/2016-04_IACT_DL3_Meeting/README.md

   * Identify topics for working groups
   * How much time to allocate for each?
   * Everyone puts their name to what they are most interested in.
-  * Schedule parallel sessions.
+  * Schedule sessions (probably parallel) for Thursday and Friday
-  * Identify

 ## Thursday

 Start: 9 am

-The

 * Split out into small working groups on sub-topics?
-* Summary from the sub-groups and discussion.
+* End of day: Summary from the sub-groups and discussion.

 ## Friday morning

-Start 9 am
+Start: 9 am

+* Further work in sub-groups.
-* Identify action items: who does what after the meeting?
+* Before lunch: summary, identify action items: who does what after the meeting?

 ## Participants